seL4/microkit/docs/manual.md

 * `symbol`: Name of a symbol in the ELF file.
 * `region_paddr`: Name of an MR. The symbol's value shall be updated to this MR's physical address.

+The `protection_domain` element the same attributes as any other protection domain as well as:
+* `id`: The ID of the child for the parent to refer to.

+Child protection domains have their faults handled by the parent protection domain itself instead of the Microkit monitor.
+The parent protection domain is able to control the child's thread allowing it to stop it or restart it using the Microkit API.

 ## `memory_region`